minorua/Qgis2threejs/docs/source/Exporter.rst

         the value to -1000, all objects are shifted down by 1000 in the unit of map CRS.

+* Material

+    * Basic type

+        Material type used for most 3D objects.
+Select a material type from Lambert material, Phong material and Toon material.
+Default is Lambert material.

+        * Lambert material
+        [TODO]

+        * Phong material
+        [TODO]

+        * Toon material
+        [TODO]

 * Background

-   Select either sky-like gradient or a solid color for the background of scene.
+   Select either sky-like gradient or a solid color for the scene background.
    Default is Sky.

 * Display of coordinates